Darshan-Naik/Sudoku-Solver/README.md

 #Features

--Auto solves 9 by 9 sudoku puzzles.
+- Auto solves 9 by 9 sudoku puzzles.
--Allows users to solve a puzzle.
+- Allows users to solve a puzzle.
--A user can post his/her own puzzles.
+- A user can post his/her own puzzles.
--Allows users to chage the solution visulization speed.
+- Allows users to chage the solution visulization speed.

 ## Snapshot 📷